Hoogkamer/WIFI-Radio-ESP32-V2/USER_MANUAL.md

 Plug the device into a 5V USB power source.
 The screen will display **"Starting..."** followed by the main radio interface.

 ### First-Time WiFi Setup
-If the radio cannot find a known WiFi network, it will enter "Setup Mode":
+If the radio cannot find a known WiFi network, it will enter "WiFi Setup Mode":
-1. The radio screen will show clear **WiFi Config** instructions.
+1. The radio screen will show **WiFi Config** instructions and a **QR Code**.
-2. On your phone or computer, look for a WiFi network named **"WIFI_RADIO"**.
-3. Connect to it (no password required).
+2. On your phone or tablet, scan the **QR Code** on the radio screen OR connect to the WiFi network named **"WIFI_RADIO"** (no password required).
-4. A window should pop up automatically.
-If not, open your browser and go to `192.168.4.1`.
+3. If you scanned the QR code or your browser opened, you will see the configuration portal.
+Otherwise, open a browser and go to `http://192.168.4.1`.
-5. Select your home WiFi network, enter your password, and click **Save**.
+4. Select your home WiFi network, enter your password, and click **Save**.
-6. The radio will restart and connect to your network.
+5. The radio will restart and connect to your home WiFi.

 ---